expressjs/body-parser/README.md

 ## Errors

 The middlewares provided by this module create errors depending on the error condition during parsing.
-The errors will typically have a `status` property that contains the suggested HTTP response code and a `body` property containing the read body, if available.
+The errors will typically have a `status`/`statusCode` property that contains the suggested HTTP response code, an `expose` property to determine if the `message` property should be displayed to the client and a `body` property containing the read body, if available.

 The following are the common errors emitted, though any error can come through for various reasons.